deyaditya34/Expense-Tracker-FullStack-Nodejs/README.md

 * **Express.js :** All the API's are built using express.js.
 * **MongoDB :** As a NoSQL database, it is very efficient for storing and managing data.
 * **JWT Authentication :** JSON Web Token (JWT) authentication system is used to ensure secure data sessions.
+* **DOTNEV :** All the configuration variables, passwords etc are isolated using dotenv library.
 * **Crypto :** Crypto is being used for encrypting the passwords for storing it to the database.
 * **RESTAPI :** RESTAPI architecture is followed throughout the application.